MocozzZ/Img_Analysis/README.md

   pillow == 8.4.0

-They are all common Python libraries.So I don't recommend you install them by 'requirements.txt'.I recommend that you install the latest version by 'pip install xxx'
+They are all common Python libraries.So I don't recommend you install them by 'requirements.txt'.

+I recommend that you install the latest version by 'pip install xxx'

 # Version 1.1
+Repeat: Very Very Very SIMPLE!!!